 The celebrated writer from Indy is honored with a library in his hometown featuring his writing and paintings, a documentary video about his legacy, and artifacts from his life.
 My favorite part?
 The gift shop offers the opportunity to purchase a cute little stuffed Vonnegut!

-There’s an Indiana Dunes State Park and an Indiana Dunes National Lakeshore.
+There’s an Indiana Dunes State Park and an Indiana Dunes National Park.
 Both offer access to Lake Michigan, with opportunities to camp, play on the beach, and hike in the woods and along tall sand dunes that formed along the shore.
 On clear days, you can see the Chicago skyline 50 miles away.

 Michael Jackson’s birth home, Gary